krakendinosaur/php-simple-querybuilder/README.md

 - tables - accepts array or arguments/parameters
 - values - accepts only array format
 - WHERE clause is strictly required
-- can access all wheres in select
+- can access all wheres

 Delete:

 - raw expressions
 - tables - accepts array or arguments/parameters
 - WHERE clause is strictly required
-- can access all wheres in select
+- can access all wheres